What Types of First-Class Mail Are There?

 Machinability

-All types of First-Class Mail that are automation-compatible must meet machinability requirements.
+All types of First-Class Mail that are automation-compatible must meet machinability guidelines.
 Specifically, these mailpieces must, among other requirements:

 -